Data Protection Notice

 Other Queries/complaints

 Where you provide personal information to our Information Service in the course of making a query or complaint we will process this information on the basis that by requesting us to deal with your query or complaint you are giving us explicit consent.
 This information will be kept secure by us and may be disclosed by us to the insurer to which your query or complaint relates.
-This information will be kept by us for a period of two years.
+This information will be kept by us for a period of 3 years.

 If the information you provide includes health information which is considered as “special” data under the legislation, this will be processed by us under Section 50 of the Data Protection Act 2018 which relates to the processing of health data in relation to a policy of insurance.
 Any further use of special data by us will be subject to you providing us with your explicit consent which you may withdraw at any time.